mfactory-osaka/ESPTimeCast/ESPHome/README.md

   PIN_CS: "5"                             # Enter GPIO Pin for CS (DATA)
   PIN_MOSI: "23"                          # Enter GPIO Pin for MOSI

+  flip_display: "false"                   # Set to true to flip the display 180°
+  default_brightness: "7"                 # Enter the default brightness level of the display 0 -15

   ssid: !secret wifi_ssid                 # The name of the WiFi network.
 When using !secret that means that wifi_ssid needs to be defined in secrets.yaml
   password: !secret wifi_password         # The password for the WiFi Network